Stories of Sengol

 Parting thoughts

 I agree that the sengol and its history is riddled with controversies.
 However, as a student of oral and public history, I feel that we should not look for a linear chronological narrative.
 Rather we should look at the sengol as a palimpsest of the many stories surrounding it.
-It should be looked at for what it is – a meaningful object in Indian history.
-I hope you find it interesting Cheers
+It should be looked at for what it is – a meaningful object that carries within itself, stories from Indian history.

 11 responses to “Stories of Sengol”